-Check what experts recommend about waxing during 1st trimester…
+Check what experts recommend Waxing During Pregnancy 1st Trimester…

 Health experts recommend taking extra care to expectant mothers.
 This is because pregnancy brings a slew of hormonal changes.
 Many women even notice a significant improvement in their skin and hair.
 This pregnancy glow also makes you look healthy and beautiful.